16nikita/16nikita.github.io/_pages/cv.md

   - **Project 2:** Investigated liver pathology in porphyria mouse models by characterizing transcriptional changes in hepatocytes and other liver cell types, uncovering disease-specific gene expression programs and altered cellular states.
   - **Project 3:** Identified cell-to-cell signaling pathways and reconstructed hepatocyte differentiation trajectories to understand disease progression.
   - **Project 4:** Examined how physiological processes (e.g. circadian rhythm, fasting, and the estrous cycle) influence liver gene expression across time and sex to understand baseline norms and deviations.
-- Additionally collaborated with other UCSF Liver Center labs, providing bioinformatics expertise on a diverse range of topics, including: single-cell RNA-sequencing, single-nuclei RNA-sequencing, spatial transcriptomics, and ATAC-sequencing.
+- Additionally collaborated with other UCSF Liver Center labs, providing bioinformatics expertise on a diverse range of topics, such as: single-cell RNA-sequencing, single-nuclei RNA-sequencing, spatial transcriptomics, and ATAC-sequencing.

 **Research Assistant**